bprager/NewYearsCards/README.md

 2. Place your Google service-account key at `Keys/google-sheet-key.json` (or point `SERVICE_ACCOUNT_KEY` to it).
 Do not commit this file.

 Run from source (no install):

-- From source (no install, no PYTHONPATH):
 - Download: `python newyearscards download --year 2025`
-  - Build: `python newyearscards build-labels --year 2025`
+- Build: `python newyearscards build-labels --year 2025` (use `uv run python ...` if you prefer uv)

-- Using uv without install:
-  - Download: `uv run python newyearscards download --year 2025`
-  - Build: `uv run python newyearscards build-labels --year 2025`

 Then, in Pages/Word, use a template from `templates/envelopes/`, and attach `data/processed/<year>/labels_for_mailmerge.csv` as the data source.